dan3805/traefikv2installer/README.md

 # traefikv2installer
 Head installer of TraefikV2 Repos

 ---

 ## FYI
 ```

-I am not a team-member of sudobox.io anymore
-        and will not come back.
-This is my Repository and not SudoBox LITE !!!
-So if you see a broken part plz report it here !!
+So if you see a broken part plz report it here
+           over githube issues
-And not on the Forum or Discord of SudoBox.IO
+           or on the Discord

-All the real Contributors you can see at the end
+   All the Contributors you can see at the end

 ```